Chart Color Schemes

 Derby - West Kimberley has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely to impact this region.
-Key initiatives include RAAF Curtin Redevelopment Project, Derby Light Industrial Estate, Derby Future Energy System, and Derby District High School Redevelopment.
+The performance of an area can significantly be influenced by changes in local infrastructure.
+AreaSearch has identified a total of 14 projects that are likely to impact this particular area.
+Notable among these are the RAAF Curtin Redevelopment Project, Derby Light Industrial Estate, Derby Future Energy System, and Derby District High School Redevelopment.
+The following list details those projects considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.